speedybits/PokerTetris/CARDTRIS.md

 - Cards not part of a winning hand remain on the board
 - Matched cards are removed and returned to the deck
 - Gravity affects remaining cards:
-  - Cards above removed matches fall down
+  - Cards above removed matches fall down slow enough for the player to see
   - Cards continue falling until they hit another card or the bottom
   - Multiple cards can fall simultaneously
   - New matches can form after cards fall